 Jobs are advertised by careers services, in local/national newspapers and publications including Opportunities, Horticulture Week, New Scientist, Nature, Farmers Weekly and their online equivalents.
 Speculative applications are advisable as many posts receive little advertising.
 Trade directories such as the British Institute of Agricultural Consultants (BIAC) Directory may provide useful contact information.

 A degree or higher national diploma (HND) in horticulture, agriculture, soil or earth sciences, environmental science, agricultural engineering or crop/plant science is normally the minimum academic requirement for entry into the profession.
 A relevant postgraduate qualification may be necessary for some opportunities.
-Read our article on scientific postgraduate study to explore your different options and visit the science section of TARGETpostgrad for lots more advice.
+Read our article on scientific postgraduate study to explore your different options.

 Prior practical work experience is usually essential as vacancies attract strong competition.
 A full driving licence is also normally required.